 TradeStation Review

-Based in Florida, TradeStation has been offering brokerage accounts and powerful software for over 20 years to clients worldwide.
-This review will cover key aspects of the brokerage firm.
+Based in Florida, TradeStation has been offering brokerage accounts and powerful trading software for more than 20 years to clients in the United States and abroad.
+This review looks at the firm in several important categories.

 Investment Lineup

-TradeStation offers self-directed accounts for both taxable and tax-deferred trading.
-There are no advisory services or financial planning options.
+For both taxable and tax-deferred trading, TradeStation provides only self-directed services.
+There is no investment advice or financial planning.
 Available tax structures include:

 • Trust